Étienne Tardif de Pommeroux de Bordesoulle: Bourbon loyalist

 After the war, he was made a peer of France on 9 October and received the grand-cross of the order of Charles III on 4 November the same years.
 His opinions were strongly patriotic and constitutional.
 His advice to the comte d'Artois was crucial in getting many acts friendly to friends of liberty passed: these included the ordinance of Andujar, imposed by Ferdinand VII of Spain.
 In the month of December he resumed his command of the royal guard's cavalry division.
 On Louis XVIII's death, Charles X did not keep Bordesoulle on as an honorary aide-de-camp in the new army list of 4 November 1824, and he became a member of the superior council for war in 1828.

 Made a knight commander of the order of the Holy Spirit, in the chapter held on 21 February 1830, he tried in vain to enact the king's resolutions in July and during the "Three Glorious Days" retired to Saint-Cloud, ready to defend his person.
-He was at Rambouillet only to leave it, continuing to exercise his command in the dissolved royal guard until 21 August, at which date he put himself at the disposal of Louis-Philippe of France.
-Put on the reserve list with the rank of état-major général on 7 February 1831, he was allowed to retire on 14 March 1832.
+He was at Rambouillet only to leave it, continuing to exercise his command in the dissolved royal guard until 21 August, at which date he put himself at the disposal of Louis Philippe I. Put on the reserve list with the rank of état-major général on 7 February 1831, he was allowed to retire on 14 March 1832.
 He remained on the sidelines from then on, though he still occasionally attended the Chambre des pairs from then until his death in 1837.